Cool products

 Phone system

 I've got a FLASH voicemail system ($2,500; just on the market) which works with my Panasonic KX-TD1232 Digital Super Hybrid System.
 Here is the datasheet on FLASH.
-I dumped it in favor of the Panasonic voicemail system which isn't a lot better, but it offered live call screening which I thought was pretty cool.
+But I dumped it in favor of the Panasonic voicemail system which isn't a lot better, but the Panasonic offered live call screening which I thought was pretty cool.
 The Panasonic voicemail system isn't very user friendly...
 I wish I had my Northern Telecom voicemail system at home!

 Audio and lighting control